Dotnetnuke / DNN: Brief Overview

 DNN vs WordPress

-When people compare DNN to WordPress they generally discover DotNetNuke is more powerful and easier to use.
-Historically, WordPress is generally easier to install, but this is not true after the implementation of the DNN Evoq Cloud Edition.
+When people compare DNN to WordPress, they generally discover DNN is more powerful and in most cases, easier to use.
+Historically, WordPress is generally easier to install, but this is not true after the implementation of the DNN Evoq, especially the Cloud Edition.
 Both DNN and WordPress prove to show incredible speed.
-WordPress uses PHP and MYSQL which gives it great swiftness.
+WordPress uses PHP and MYSQL which gives it great swiftness, while DNN uses .NET and SQL (MS-SQL, SQL Express, Postgres, etc.).

-WordPress is mainly utilized for blogging.
-Quite frankly, some people consider it a blogging platform with web page extensions more than a true CMS tool.
-It does, have thousands of themes at very reasonable prices (templates, skins, whatever your favorite term) and most of them are now responsive.
-Theme switching is easier in WordPress.
-For smaller, marketing websites, this can be an advantage to helping you keep your website design fresh, as it's inexpensive and easy to test and preview each theme.
+WordPress is mainly utilized for blogging and small to mid-level marketing websites.
+Quite frankly, some people consider it a blogging platform with web page extensions more than a true CMS.
+It does, have thousands of themes at very reasonable prices (templates, skins, whatever your favorite term) and most of them are now responsive and very robust.
+My favorite site to review and purchase themes from is Themeforest.net.
+Theme switching, updating plug-ins and building menus is easier in WordPress.
+For smaller, marketing websites this can be an advantage to helping you keep your website design fresh, as it's inexpensive and easy to preview each theme.
+You do, however, need to be careful of blindly accepting all plugin updates, as it can crash the site.
+If you can afford it, we recommend having a staging site, where you can "preflight" anything you want to push to production.

 Some individuals feel that WordPress is organized more neatly compared to DNN.
-At Clarity, we disagree because WordPress hasn't changed much in many years, you have to bounce back and forth between the dashboard and site, while DNN makes huge strides every version and is natively integrated into the actual page you're editing (built in toolbar across the top of the page with view, edit and layout modes).
+At Clarity, we disagree because WordPress hasn't changed much in many years, causing you to bounce back and forth between the dashboard and site, while DNN makes huge strides with every version and is natively integrated into the actual page you're editing (built in toolbar across the top of the page with view, edit and layout modes, full and partial page cloning built in, and tons more).
 DNN is based on .NET, WordPress on PHP. .NET is a first-tier developer's platform, meaning that every college CS major can develop and customize the site.
 While both platforms have tens of thousands of plug-ins/modules available, DNN is easier to develop for integrations and customizations.

 DNN vs Joomla

-It’s a little more difficult to choose between DNN and Joomla.
+It’s a little more difficult to choose between DNN and Joomla, as Joomla is built more for developers than marketers.
 Joomla continues to improve as a CMS, but just as Joomla was gaining momentum, Magento interceded and stole most of its thunder.
-They even stopped support last year.
+They even stopped offering technical support.
+As of last year, however, they had more than 50 million downloads and owned 3% of the CMS install base, second only to WordPress.

 A minor weak point is Joomla’s inability to work well with Windows; especially, because a majority of global businesses utilize the Windows operating system.
-Joomla is written with PHP and also utilizes MySQL.
+Like WordPress, Joomla is written with PHP and also utilizes MySQL.
 It excels by working in congruence with Linux.
-Joomla administration functions can be tricky to use.
+Joomla administration functions can be tricky to use, but are very powerful, with many of the things you'd typically need a plugin for, built into the system.
 The security group settings are shakier compared to DNN or WordPress.
 However, there are some 3rd party modules that will help you with this small issue.
 Joomla is a completely adequate tool that is comparable to DNN.
 It really just depends which system you’re using and whether you choose a tool who's community is growing rapidly (DNN) versus one that has been declining.
+Joomla still has a pretty good following and that community has many more developers in it than WordPress' community so your answer tend to be more technical and accurate.
 The best feature of Joomla is the ability to easily add any kind of link to any navigation menu.

 DNN vs Drupal

-When people compare DNN and Drupal, they often find DNN works more efficiently with Internet Explorer.
+Drupal is another PHP-based CMS.
+It's got more than 1 million sites deployed on it, although their adoption has been on a steady decline since 2015.
+When people compare DNN and Drupal, they often find DNN works more efficiently with Internet Explorer, which is prevelant among government and manufacturing.
 Drupal tends to work a little bit better in Firefox.
 Drupal and DNN are similar in that they are both open sourced and free.
-Drupal is written in PHP and distributed by GNU.
+Drupal is also written in PHP and distributed by GNU.
 According to w3techs.com, “Drupal is only used by 2.0% percent of the websites in the world.”
 Drupal is commonly used for a lot of personal blogs and government websites, similar to WordPress' community.

 A majority of Drupal users use Drupal core which has all the basic features of a CMS system.
-Although Drupal is one of Clarity's supported development CMS platforms, we also only see around 2% of our client base using Drupal.
+Although Drupal is one of Clarity's supported development CMS platforms, we see less than 1% of our client base using Drupal.

 Clarity Can Help